m3nu/talks/keto.md

   ## Disclaimer
 ]
 .right-column[
+## Here be dragons
-## This is not medical advice.
+- This is not medical advice.
+- I don't have any medical training whatsoever.
+- My training was in business, IT and simulation optimization.
+- Have your markers monitored by a doctor, before and after making big dietary changes.
 - Consult with a doctor before making dietary changes.

+## Beware
-- Beware that most doctor's aren't trained in nutrition.
+- Most doctor's aren't trained in nutrition.
+- Current medicine is focused on curing 20th-century infectious disease, not modern chronic disease.
 - Don't trust anything you read online.
+Most of it is a lie.
 - Don't trust me.
+Draw your own conclusions.

 ]

 ---